KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-07-09-if-statements.md

 {% include toc.md %}

-We now know how to call functions, use variables, and create our own variables and functions.
+Now you know how to [call functions](/tutorials/processing/calling-function), [use variables](/tutorials/processing/using-variables), and create your own [variables](/tutorials/processing/creating-variables) and [functions](/tutorials/processing/creating-functions).

-We've seen that values have different types.
+You've seen that values have different **types**.
 A type tells the computer what kind of data a value is, or what type of value a variable holds.
+So far you've mostly worked with the `float` type.

-This tutorial introduces **if statements**, which allow us to perform different actions depending on what value a variable holds.
+This tutorial introduces the `boolean` type, which can only hold two values: `true` or `false`.
+This tutorial also introduces **if statements**, which allow you to perform different actions depending on the value of a boolean.

-## Boolean Values

-Before we get into `if` statements, let's talk about a new type of value: the `boolean` type.
+# Booleans

-Remember that a type tells the computer what kind of value a variable will hold.
+Remember that a **type** tells the computer what kind of value a variable will hold.
 For example, the `int` type holds whole numbers, the `float` type holds decimal numbers, and the `String` type holds text.
 You create a variable by giving it a type, a name, and then a value:

 ```java
 int catLives = 9;